Portsmouth, Virginia: 2010 census

+Crime

+Crime in the city is much higher than elsewhere in Virginia or the United States generally.
+Along with Newport News and Norfolk, Portsmouth typically reports higher numbers of homicides than other cities in the Hampton Roads area.
+In 2021, Portsmouth reported 35 homicides, its highest number in years.
+In 2022, Portsmouth police investigated 42 homicides, a record number for the city.
+The police chief at the time stated that the department estimated only twenty percent of gunshots in the city were reported to the police.
+The homicide numbers dropped slightly in 2023 and 2024, but as of 2025, Portsmouth ranked highest among the seven Hampton Roads cities for the most homicides.

 Arts and culture

 Tourism

 Portsmouth has a long history as a port town and city.
-The Olde Towne Business and Historical District is located in the downtown area, where a combination of preservation and redevelopment has been underway.
-An example is Hawthorn Hotel & Suites at The Governor Dinwiddie Hotel, which was renovated and reopened in 2005 after being closed for more than 10 years.
-It has been recognized by Historic Hotels of America, a program of the National Trust for Historical Preservation that identifies hotels that have maintained their historical integrity, architecture and ambiance and provides resources for their preservation.
+The Olde Towne Business and Historic District is located adjacent to the Downtown Portsmouth Historic District, where a combination of preservation and redevelopment has been underway.
+The Hawthorn Hotel & Suites at The Governor Dinwiddie Hotel was renovated and reopened in 2005 after being closed for more than 10 years.
+It has been recognized by Historic Hotels of America, a program of the National Trust for Historic Preservation that identifies hotels that have maintained their historical integrity, architecture and ambiance and provides resources for their preservation.
 The historic hotel was named for Governor Robert Dinwiddie, who was the administrative head of the Colony of Virginia during the time Portsmouth was founded in 1752.
 It was largely through his efforts that Virginia survived the French and Indian War relatively well.
-(Dinwiddie County near Petersburg was also named for him).